ajay9634/Ajay-prefix/README_OLD.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?size=45&duration=6000&pause=3000&color=36BCF7&center=true&vCenter=true&width=1200&height=200&lines=Welcome+to+Ajay+Prefix;Universal+Wine+Tools+and+fixes;Game+tweaks+%7C+Save+redirection+%7C+Start+menu)

-You can install the Ajay Prefix on various PC emulators such as MoboX WOW64, Winlator, Dark OS, MiceWine, the latest Hangover, GameHub, GameFusion, and other WOW64 PC emulators.
+You can install the Ajay Prefix on various PC emulators such as MoboX WOW64, Winlator, Dark OS, MiceWine, and other WOW64 PC emulators.

 > ⚠️ **Note:** Not supported on x86 emulators like ExaGear or Mobox Box86.
+It's outdated and some scripts may not work on latest emu like gamehub.

 > ExaGear Mod Ajay has a separate Ajay Prefix setup.

 ---